 Gluten-Free Cake + Vanilla Buttercream Frosting

-Once the gluten-free cake layers are cool, you can make the frosting.
+Once the gluten-free cake layers are cooled on a wire rack, you can make the frosting.
 I’ve included my favorite recipe for vanilla buttercream frosting in the recipe card.

-The combination of this soft, tender gluten-free vanilla cake and whipped vanilla buttercream frosting is simply dreamy!
+The combination of the soft, tender crumb of the gluten-free vanilla cake and the whipped vanilla buttercream frosting is simply dreamy!

-The main tricks to amazing vanilla buttercream are to whip the frosting throughly and add a pinch of salt to even out the sweetness.
+The main tricks to amazing vanilla buttercream are to whip the frosting throughly and add a pinch of salt to even out the sweetness of the powdered sugar.
 I add a pinch of salt to any frosting I make now!

 Gluten-Free Cake FAQ